alpas/alpasdev/src/main/resources/docs/installation.md

     ./alpas init com.example.myapp
 ```

-6. Import your new project in IntelliJ IDEA.
+6. Import your new project in IntelliJ IDEA. **Optional but highly recommended!**

 </div>